phibronotchi-beep/solaris-framework/FAQ.md

 3. **Community enforcement:** Reputation matters (no one licenses to known bad actors)

 **Specific violations:**
+- Unfair compensation
-- Price gouging customers
+- Price gouging
-- Exploiting workers
-- Environmental harm
+- Labor or environmental harm
-- Not compensating inventor fairly

-### Can I adapt Solaris for my specific field?
+### Can I adapt Phyllux for my specific field?

 **YES!** Encouraged!

 **Examples:**
-- "Solaris for Biotech" (specific to genetic sequences)
+- "Phyllux for Biotech" (specific to genetic sequences)
-- "Solaris for Hardware" (specific to physical devices)
+- "Phyllux for Hardware" (specific to physical devices)
-- "Solaris for Design" (specific to aesthetic innovations)
+- "Phyllux for Design" (specific to aesthetic innovations)

 **Just maintain:**
 - Core principle: Fair compensation based on mission and resources
-- Ethical framework: Don't be a douchebag
+- Ethical framework: Act in good faith
 - Open access: Free for research/education
-- Credit: Acknowledge based on Solaris Framework
+- Credit: Acknowledge based on Phyllux Framework

 ---